How using Google Reader can save you time and give you a kickass, dynamic blogroll

 Subscribing to feeds

 I subscribed to all the feeds of the blogs that were in my blogroll.
-To my surprise though, some blogs don’t have an RSS feed.
-This means I have to manually remember to read them.
+To my surprise though, some blogs don’t have an RSS feed and as far as I’m aware all blog software has the facility to create an RSS feed.

-I’d suggest getting a Feedburner feed and putting that feed on your weblog.
+Take it a step further and use a Feedburner feed.
 Information about that is at Feedburner.
 If you’re into statistics this is the ideal way to see roughly who’s subscribing to and reading your blog, and it makes it a whole lot easier for people to click on this link in your weblog and subscribe using their feed reader of choice, in my case Google Reader.
+Feedburner also gives you the option to create an email subscription for those who don’t know or care what RSS feeds are.

 Using Google Reader and managing your feeds